raedahgroup/dcrtxmatcher/README.md

 \> $ cp libs/usr-local-include/* /usr/local/include

-All steps finish then continue with part *Install golang and dcrtxmatcher*
+Finish all steps, then continue to the part to *install golang and dcrtxmatcher*

-## Build flint from scratch (suggestion)
+## Build flint from source (suggested)

 #### Install software